Hannessa/webmud/README.md

 ## Bundles

 The modules in WebMUD are called *bundles* and are placed in the "/bundles" directory, and can be anything from a parser for a login screen to an in-game command, or an entire combat engine.
-What bundles are loaded at startup is set in config.js, as well as what initial bundle to run.
+What bundles are loaded at startup is set in config.js, as well as what initial bundle to run when a user connects.

-A bundle can have both an init() method that is run as soon as the server starts, and a run() method if you want to run it later.
+A bundle can have both an init() method that is called once globally as soon as the server starts, and a run() method that is used to run the bundle on demand for each connected user (a.k.a. "socket").
 The following bundles are included by default:
 * database: Sets up a LokiJS database.
-* welcome: The first bundle that is run that displays a welcome message to the user.
+* welcome: Displays a welcome message to the user.
+This is the default starting bundle that is run when a user first connects to the MUD.
 * login: This bundle is called from the "welcome" bundle and gives step-by-step instructions for logging in or creating a new account.
 * character-creator: After logging in, this bundle is run to help you create an in-game character.
 * world: After choosing a character, you're sent into the game world.
 This bundle also handles parsing of in-game commands.